 Assuming any program, sportsman’s related or not, will super-cede the value of individual growth and focused, intentional relationship building is to believe in a false economy.
 Volunteer pools run dry.
 Affinity popularity ebbs and flows with the trends of society.
 The New Testament doesn’t give support for mass programming either.
-Instead, the model we can observe, and should likely model, is much more personal.

 This phenomenon begs the question, should churches stop doing sportsman’s, or other affinity “outreach” events?

 I’m not the first to discuss this issue.
 Thom S. Rainer gives 7 reasons outreach programs tend to fail. and I tend to agree.
-Our efforts in outreach very often seem incomplete, and short lived, especially when we don’t have a clear and simple vision.
+Our efforts in outreach very often seem incomplete and short lived, especially when we don’t have a clear and simple vision.

 My feeling about sportsman’s ministry in it’s traditional sense is conflicted….